Thomas Hennell: Artist Biography

 At the outbreak of war in 1939 Hennell wrote to the War Artists' Advisory Committee, WAAC, offering his services as an artist.
 He worked for the Pilgrim Trust in 1940, and the Ministry of Information in 1941, producing watercolours of rural crafts and agriculture in Kent, Dorset, Berkshire and Worcestershire.
 In March 1941 one of his paintings was purchased by WAAC and, later, he was given a commission to make drawings of harvest work.
 In 1943 Hennell was named as a full-time salaried war artist and sent to replace Eric Ravilious in Iceland.
 He painted in Iceland throughout the second half of 1943 before going to the northeast of England in January 1944 to paint maritime topics.
 In May 1944 Hennell went to Portsmouth to record the preparations for D-Day, which he took part in.
 Throughout the invasion he spent two months with the Canadian First Army as they moved through the north of France.
 At this time he painted scenes of German prisoners of war and also the launch sites of V-1 flying bombs.
-In October 1944 he was transferred to a Royal Navy unit with whom he recorded the Allied advance into Belgium and Holland.
+In October 1944 he was transferred to a Royal Navy unit, attached with the rank of Lieutenant in the Royal Naval Volunteer Reserve, with whom he recorded the Allied advance into Belgium and Holland.

 Hennell returned to England for surgery before starting an assignment with the Air Ministry in the Far East.
 He arrived in Burma in June 1945 and was based with an RAF unit near Rangoon as the Japanese retreated.
 Hennell completed a painting of an Allied victory parade in the city featuring Lord Mountbatten and also painted Indian units building an airstrip in the jungle.
-From Rangoon Hennell travelled by train to Calcutta, then sailed to Colombo.
-From Colombo Hennell sailed aboard HMS Hunter to Penang and witnessed the retaking of the town and, later, the surrender of Singapore.
+From Rangoon, Hennell travelled by train to Calcutta, then sailed to Colombo.
+From there, he sailed aboard HMS Hunter to Penang and witnessed the retaking of the town and, later, the surrender of Singapore.
 After Singapore, Hennell went to Indonesia and was at Surabaya in Java when he was captured by Indonesian nationalist fighters in November 1945 and was presumed to have been killed shortly thereafter.
+As a naval officer who has no known grave, he is commemorated on the Chatham Naval Memorial in Kent.

 Legacy

-Hennell's art works centred on the countryside, and in particular hedging, threshing, baling, and clearing orchards etc. Hennell was a member of The Royal Watercolour Society and exhibited in the New English Art Club.
-A number of his works are held by the Imperial War Museum and are also part of the Ministry of Defence art collection.
+Hennell's art works centred on the countryside, and in particular hedging, threshing, baling and the clearing of orchards.
+Hennell was a member of The Royal Watercolour Society and exhibited in the New English Art Club.
+A number of his works are held by the Imperial War Museum, the Tate and are also part of the Ministry of Defence art collection.